-- 1. Access your textbook data files and double-click the StudentRegistration.accdb file to open it in Microsoft Access 2019. - 2.
-Click the Enable Content button on the Security Warning notification that appears. - 3.
+- 1. Access your textbook data files and double-click the StudentRegistration.accdb file to open it in Microsoft Access 365. - 2.
+Click the OK button if prompted with a message indicating "The active content in this file is blocked".
+Next, click the Enable Content button on the Security Warning notification that appears. - 3.
 Click on the drop-down list above the Navigation Pane to ensure you have both the Object Type and All Access Objects options selected to display.
 This is illustrated with a screenshot in the Chapter 1 Guided Exercise if you need help with this step. - 4.
 Double-click the Students table to open it in Datasheet View and add a sample record for your Teaching Assistant in the table.
 You can do this by entering the data below the last record.
 Use the correct first name, last name, and email address of your TA.
 The rest of the data record for your TA should be made up.
 Close the table after you have added the record. - 5.
 Select the Create ribbon and click on the Query Design button to begin creating a new query.
 The first thing to do is decide what this query will be built from.
-Double-click the Students table in the Show Table windows that appears.
-This should add the Students table to the Design View behind the Show Table window.
+Double-click the Students table in the Add Tables window that appears on the far right to add the Students table to the Design View.
 This table will appear as a list of all the fields in the Student table.
-Click the Close button.
+Click the X to close the Add Tables window.